nmkawcher/sonata-social-app/README.md

 - Multiple account support.
 So user can switch between account without entering password again.

 - Supports both light and dark theme.

+- And other regular social media features like mentions, hashtags etc..

 ## Set up Backend
 - You need to use my backend repo for this app. (https://github.com/uzaysan/social-app-backend).
 Instructions on how to setup backend is written there.